dustinpfister/blog_posts/_posts/js-line-break.md

 In some situations other options need to be used such as the [%0D%0A pattern with URLS](https://stackoverflow.com/questions/4768118/how-to-break-line-in-javascript), and escape sequences for situations inducing injecting line breaks into some text that is being created for a textarea element or pre element.
 When working with html there is creating and injecting line break elements of course.
 However for this section I will be sticking to topics that apply to javaScript in general.
 I will be getting to node and client side specific examples later in this post.

+So for now in this section I will be focusing on just escape notation as a way to create line breaks for a string.
 This kind of notation involves using a backslash followed by one or more additional characters to help inject any kind of character into a string including line breaks.
+Although I will be keeping these examples fairly simple I assume that you have at least some background when it comes to [javaScript when it comes to making a few first steps at least](/2018/11/27/js-getting-started/).

 ### - The source code examples in this post are on Gihub